boathit/research-papers/t2vec/README.md

 ## Embedding

-Please refer to the code in `experiment/experiment.jl` seeing how to generate the test file `trj.t` and then run
+Please refer to the code in `experiment/experiment.jl` seeing how to generate the test file `trj.t` (alternatively, you can also create your own `trj.t` by referring the format of sample file in `data/trj.t` in which each row is a token representation of the orginal trajectory) and then run

 ```shell
 $ python t2vec.py -data experiment -vocab_size 18866 -checkpoint "best_model.pt" -mode 2